Valdes-Tresanco-MS/gmx_MMPBSA/README.md

 option is incompatible with intermediate NetCDF trajectories (see the netcdf = 1 option above).
 This has the same program requirements as option 1 above.
 * **Entropy corrections**.
-An entropy term can be added to the free energies calculated above using either the quasi-harmonic approximation, the normal mode approximation or interaction entropy approximations.
-Calculations will be done for the normal and mutated systems (alanine scanning) as requested.
+An entropy term can be added to the free energies calculated above using either the quasi-harmonic, the normal mode or interaction entropy approximations.
+Calculations will be PERFORMED for the normal and mutated systems (alanine scanning) as requested.
 Normal mode calculations are done with the mmpbsa_py_nabnmode program included with AmberTools.
 * **Decomposition schemes**.
 The energy terms will be decomposed according to the decomposition scheme outlined in the idecomp variable description.
 This should work with all of the above, though entropy terms